-The directors have, at the time of approving the financial statements, assessed the potential impact of the COVID-19 global pandemic on the Company and the Group.
-They consider that the Company and the Group have adequate financial resources to continue in operational existence for the foreseeable future and therefore, continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Director have made an assessment of going concern for the period to 30th June 2022, including consideration of the ongoing impact of the Covid-19 global pandemic on the Company and the Group.
+They consider that the Company and the Group have adequate financial resources which includes Cash and Cash equivalents of GBP 17,443,473 and Financial assets at fair value through P/L (Investments in Liquid Funds) of GBP 31,379,104 after meeting the operational expenses of the group of GBP 7,189,668 and having sufficient funds to meet the current liabilities of the group of GBP 2,594,050 to continue in operational existence for the period to 30th June 2022 and therefore, continue to adopt the going concern basis of accounting in preparing the financial statements.
 Refer to note 2.1.1 for detailed disclosure on going concern.